 Fat Soluble Vitamins

-There are four types of fat-soluble vitamins in the human diet – vitamin A, D, E and K. They are stored in the body for longer periods of time as compared to water-soluble vitamins.
+There are four types of fat-soluble vitamins in the human diet – vitamin A, D, E and K. They are stored in the body for a longer period of time as compared to water-soluble vitamins.
 Thus, they pose a greater risk of toxicity when consumed in excess amounts.
 Eating a well-balanced and wholesome diet will not lead to toxicity in healthy individuals.
 (1)

 Let’s get down to the details of fat-soluble vitamins: